International Cuemakers Association - Hall of Fame

 Schrager and others quickly followed his lead and got their cues into that market,

 but it was Tad who paved the way.
-Tad is still building cues today with the
+Tad passed away in 2013 and his son Fred continues

 got a great deal of experience as a young man while working for the prestigious